 - Some copy requests may require a minimum of two court days to process.
 You will be contacted by court staff when your copy request has been completed, or given a pick-up date at the time of your request.
 You must pay for the copies before they are made.

-Send a letter to the court facility where the case was tried.
+For all other case types, send a letter to the court facility where the case was tried.
 In the letter, include the following:

 - The case number